-This risk relates to the potential financial loss Calpe may suffer due to a change in the spread that a fixed interest security trades at when compared to a comparable government bond.
+This risk relates to the potential financial loss Calpe may suffer due to an increase in the spread that a fixed interest security trades at when compared to a comparable government bond.
 Calpe is exposed to spread risk as it maintains a large amount of corporate bonds within the investment portfolio as shown in Figure 14.
-At 31 December 2020, 33% of Calpe's investment portfolio was rated AAA (2019: 31%) with only 10% rated below A grade (2019: 10%).
-All fixed interest securities were at least investment grade, with the lowest being BBB.
+At 31 December 2021, 27% of Calpe's investment portfolio was rated AAA (2020: 33%) with only 17% rated below A grade (2020: 10%).
+All fixed interest securities were at least investment grade, with the lowest being